cmhume/eCommerce_Business_Trends/README.md

 We plan on trying a variety of machine learning models on our database and choosing the best performing model for our final analysis.

-### Tensor Flow Diagram

-screenshot of TensorFlow diagram for machine learning model

-Bar graph of machine learning models accuracy

-### Jupyter Notebook
+### Data Exploration

+Jupyter notebook was used for initial data exploration as seen below:

 [Data Exploration and Machine Learning Models](https://github.com/cmhume/eCommerce_Business_Trends/blob/Machine_Learning/ecommerce_business_trend.ipynb)

+### Mock-up Machine Learning Model

+link to mock-up machine learning model

 ## Database